pileon/old-raven-lang/design.md

 objects it is possible to access variables in the parent classes by using the `super()` built-in function.

-Definition order of symbols is strictly from top to botton in the source file.
+Definition order of symbols is strictly from top to bottom in the source file.
 Symbols defined at the top are defined before symbols defined at the bottom.